-One such advantage is our ESG

-Insights capability which we have been developing over the past 18 months.
-We began our journey by engaging with our supply chain on multiple ESG aspects, one of which was the availability of Life-Cycle Analysis (LCA) reports of products and services.
+One such advantage is our ESG Insights capability which we have been developing over the past 18 months.
+We began our journey by engaging with our supply chain on multiple ESG aspects, one of which was the availability of Life-Cycle Analysis (LCA) reports of products the awareness of greener alternatives and services.
 LCA reports detail the carbon throughout the five stages of a product's entire life cycle, being raw material extraction, manufacture, transport, use and end-of-life.